 - Driving the world’s transition to electric vehicles

-In its corporate vision statement, Tesla, Inc. aims to be the most compelling in the industry.
+In its corporate vision statement, Tesla aims to be the most compelling in the industry.
 This point indicates business leadership and excellence in the automotive industry.
 The vision statement’s focus on the automotive industry is specified in the term, “car company,” which refers to Tesla’s operations in the design and manufacture of electric cars and their batteries.
 On the other hand, the “21st century” component describes the company as a relevant, up-to-date, and advanced business that capitalizes on various technologies to provide sustainable transport solutions.
 The corporate vision statement’s fourth component, “driving the world’s transition to electric vehicles,” positions Tesla as a leader in the global market for sustainable solutions, especially sustainable transportation.
-Also, “world” indicates multinational operations, which makes the corporate vision agree with the corporate mission statement’s specification of international market reach.
+Also, “world” indicates multinational operations, which make the corporate vision agree with the corporate mission statement’s specification of international market reach.

-Recommendations – Tesla’s Corporate Mission & Corporate Vision
+Recommendations for Tesla’s Mission & Vision

 Tesla’s corporate mission statement is satisfactory in terms of presenting the company’s goals.
-It adequately covers the kinds of products that the company sells, the market scope, and the market position of the automobile business.
+It adequately covers the kinds of products that the company sells, the market scope, and the market position of the automobile and energy solutions business.
 However, the corporate mission does not provide adequate information about the general direction of Tesla’s organizational development.
 Thus, a recommendation for improving the corporate mission statement is to describe the electric car company’s operations in moving toward the fulfillment of its corporate vision.
 For example, the mission statement can specify that Tesla aims to provide advanced automation and autonomous technologies to accelerate the world’s transition to sustainable energy.

 Tesla’s corporate vision statement effectively describes general strategic objectives.
 However, it does not cover current business endeavors, instead focusing on transportation.
 For example, the corporate vision does not accurately reflect operations in providing sustainable energy solutions for cars and homes.
 The corporate mission statement already encompasses sustainable energy solutions, but the vision statement remains focused on electric vehicles.
 A recommendation is to make Tesla’s corporate vision statement reflect the business organization’s increasing interests in products other than electric vehicles, such as solar energy products and batteries.